 Why therefore does he spend a good minute of his (and my) time, nose down tail up darting around the lawn like he’s trying to find pooping nirvana.
 As far as I can tell the route to the spot is as close to seemingly random as I’ve ever seen in nature.
 I’ve been fooled on occasion into thinking he’s found it only for him to change his mind at the last minute (the tease), the stars clearly did not align.
 Before I waste the rest of my days trying to find order in this chaos, I’m hoping someone already has some insight.

-Highlights of this weeks walks, was meeting a truly humongous gentle St Bernard.
-The paws of which were the size of Archers head, when he went to unceremoniously sniff him between the legs (as is their way) his muzzle was larger than the gap between Archers front and back legs, sending him onto his back.
+The highlight of this weeks walking was the opportunity to meet a truly humongous gentle St Bernard.
+The paws of which were the size of Archer’s head, when he went to unceremoniously sniff him between the legs (as is their way) his muzzle was larger than the gap between Archers front and back legs, sending him onto his back.
 All the time covering him in a wall of drool.
 What a fantastic creature, I’m not sure Archer was so impressed he seemed to have pissed himself.
 I doubt he’ll meet many dogs larger, which is a real shame.